agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/AccountsApi.md

 ### Update a record of Tenant
 * If the `UserId` field value is not matched, then a `404` error is reported (`Errors/Not Found`), and the error record is returned..
 You cannot change `UserId` field value (primary key).
-* If the `TenantId.Name` field value is not empty and `UserId` field value is empty, action try insert record according `TenantId.Name` field value (if set, the value is a unique identifier).
+* When the UserId field value is not provided, the system will automatically initiate the insertion of a new record.

 ### Create a new record of Tenant
-* If the value in the `TenantId.Name` and `UserId` fields are empty then action insert a new record according input parameter entity record structure (`TenantData`).
+* If the value in the `UserId` field is empty then action insert a new record according input parameter entity record structure (`TenantData`).

 The response body will contain the object of the updated or created record if the call is successful.
 Method returns an extended `Tenant` structure.
 Here, all foreign key fields are abstract object structures, utilizing `AbstractText` or `AbstractLong` data types, offering a detailed view of the data and related entities.